Available now — click here to order.

 PRAISE FOR THE BIG MELT from students, teachers, and other readers

-- “Lots of humor was used all throughout the book which made it fun to read, the book wasn’t boring, I really enjoyed it.”
+- “Lots of humor made it fun to read.
+I really enjoyed it.”
 B. Vanthoff

-- “Describing the scenery with so much vivid detail helped me to imagine what the crazy weather events looked like.”
+- “Vivid details helped me imagine what crazy weather events looked like.”
 S. Umrani

 - “Showing the inner conflicts of the characters allowed me to understand their decisions and gave me a view into their thoughts and feelings.”
 J. Payne

 - “The entire story really kept me engaged.
-It was like a mystery book how the main character is really excited for summer and then his summer experience takes a different turn.”
+It was like a mystery.”
 C. Thomas

-- “I liked that the story had a mix of hope as well as tragedy blended throughout.”
+- “I liked that the story had a mix of hope and tragedy blended.”
 M. Winters

 - “I found myself thinking about the story for days after reading the book.”
 J. Duff